-The Organization reports information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.
+The Organization reports information regarding its financial position and activities according to two classes of net assets: without donor restrictions and with donor restrictions.

-Unrestricted net assets are those currently available at the discretion of the board for use in the entity's operations and those resources invested in land, buildings, and equipment.
+Net assets without donor restrictions are those currently available at the discretion of the board for use in the entity's operations and those resources invested in land, buildings, and equipment.

-Temporarily restricted net assets are those which are stipulated by donors for specific operation purposes, special projects, or for the acquisition or construction of land, buildings, and equipment.
+Net assets with donor restrictions are those which are stipulated by donors for specific operation purposes, special projects, or for the acquisition or construction of land, buildings, and equipment.